gloriahu28/Interactive-Lab-Hub/Lab 5/README.md

 1. How could change your interactive system to address this?
 1. Are there optimizations you can try to do on your sense-making algorithm.

+The system works well in a well-lit environment where the webcam clearly captures hand movements.
+However, it fails in low-light conditions or when the hand is too close or too far from the camera.
+Failures occurred mainly due to improper lighting or sudden movements that the hand tracking algorithm could not follow accurately.
+In real-world usage, users may experience issues if they do not understand the correct distance and lighting required for the system to function properly.
+To improve, we could implement feedback mechanisms that guide the user to the optimal position and lighting condition for the system to work correctly.

 ### Part D
 ### Characterize your own Observant system